anilkk/ui-component-with-forge-ui/README.md

 ### Note

-1. Yes, it's not a video component, it's just a fallback.
+1. Yes, it's not a video component, it's just a fallback with image and link.

 # Collapse